algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 #### Testers Selection for Phased Roll-out

-In order to ensure a successful and effective phased roll-out of the Pac-Man game, careful selection of testers is crucial at each stage.
+In order to ensure a successful and effective phased roll-out of the Pac-Man® game, careful selection of testers is crucial at each stage.
 The goal is to gather diverse feedback, identify potential issues, and gradually expand the user base.
 Below is a plan for selecting testers during each phase:

 **Internal Testing:**
 For the initial internal testing phase, focus on individuals within the development team.
 Select testers based on the following criteria.